Boom the Room!

 Thinking about a do-it-yourself reception or party?
 Wow, I admire your confidence, but rethink that.
-Some of the worst crash-and-burn parties happen when a budget decision is made to let someone's brother or cousin DJ your important event just because he's got an iPad and used to work at Radio Shack.
+Some of the worst crash-and-burn parties happen when a budget decision is made to let someone's brother or cousin DJ your important event just because he's got a speaker and a Spotify pro account.

 Music is THE most important checklist item at your wedding.
-It's what sets the tone from the beginning and what guests will remember long after it's over.
-Cut corners on the cake or the catering.
+It's what sets the tone from the beginning and what guests will remember long after the night is over.
+Cut corners on the cake, maybe.
 Make the music a priority.

 We do this for a living.
 We're professionals.
 Good DJs know what works and what doesn't.
 Great ones know this changes nightly with every crowd.
 It takes experience.